jnkhazza/Employee-Compensation-SQL/README.md

 Table schema for six CSV files containing employee compensation data for a fictional company.
-The following analysis was done using SQL commands:
+Queries and views were created to do the following analysis in SQL commands:

 1. List the following details of each employee: employee number, last name, first name, sex, and salary.